Dual Boot Bliss OS Android 11 and Windows 10

 Creating Bootable USB

-Install and Dual Boot Bliss OS – Android 11
+Install and Dual Boot Bliss OS – Android 12L

 Now a window with choose partition will show up.
 Select the partition that we have created.
-Format the partition into NTFS format and select Yes to all and the partition will be formatted.
+Format the partition into EXT4 format and select Yes to all and the partition will be formatted.
 Then run the Bliss OS and your system will restart.
-To boot into your BIOS menu again and select the Bliss OS using arrow keys.
+To boot into your BIOS menu again and select the Bliss OS using the arrow keys.
+Now you can start the setup process by connecting to the internet and adding your Google account.

 when i reboot there is no boot menu the laptop boot directly to windows 11